scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 #### Week Six Points: 128.4

-Understandably, Logz was kind of busy this weekend (Congrats again, Logz!).
-Regardless, his team decided to give him another reason to celebrate by grabbing the highest PF of the week with a whopping 128.
-That brings his PF on the season to a quite respectable 617.
-Much like OU's opponents this season, points this week were distributed generously all over the place which is good to see in a potential playoff contender.
-At 3-3 he's certainly in the mix to take one of the top 4 spots, and if not he should have a shot at the PF spots if his team continues to play well.
-Might wanna check on Robbie Anderson tho, dude went absolutely off the rails on the sideline this week.
-Big brain move keeping him on your bench.
+Understandably, Logz was busy this weekend (congrats again!).
+Regardless, his team gave him another reason to celebrate by grabbing the highest PF of the week with a whopping 128.
+That brings his PF on the season to a respectable 617.
+Much like OU's opponents this season, points this week were distributed generously all over the place, which is good to see in a potential playoff contender.
+At 3-3, he's certainly in the mix to take one of the top four spots, and if not, he should have a shot at the PF spots if his team continues to play well.
+You might want to check on Robbie Anderson, though.
+Dude went absolutely off the rails on the sideline this week.
+Big brain move, keeping him on your bench.

 | Name                 | Team   | Depth |
 | -------------------- | ------ | ----- |